elie605/split-session-tracker/README.md

 # Auto Split Manager

 A RuneLite plugin for automatically managing and tracking splits in group activities.

 ## Features

-- **Session Management**: Create, track, and archive split sessions with roster changes
-- **Automatic Value Detection**: Detect values from chat channels (Clan/Friends Chat) and queue them
+- **Automatic Value Detection**: Detect drop values from chat channels (Clan/Friends Chat) and queue them
+    - **Detects PvM drops**: Detects drop values from PvM drop messages
+    - **Detects PvP loot**: Detects loot values from PvP loot messages
+    - **Detects player !add**: Detects values from player `!add` commands in Clan/Friends chat
+    - [] TODO -> **Detects through item drop name**: Detects values from through item drop names
-- **Player Management**: Maintain roster of active players with support for alt accounts
+- **Player Management**: Keep track of current participating players with support for alt accounts
-- **Split Calculation**: Calculate fair splits based on session participation
+- **Split Calculation**: Automatically calculates fair splits based on session participation
-- **Settlement Guidance**: View detailed metrics to settle payments between players
+- **Settlement Guidance**: View metrics to settle payments between players
-- **Customizable UI**: Collapsible sections with configurable panel order

 ## How It Works

-The plugin tracks split sessions, allowing you to add and remove players as your group changes.
-It automatically detects values from:

-- PvM drop messages
-- PvP loot messages
-- Player `!add` commands in chat

-These values can be manually approved or automatically applied to players who are already in your active session.
+### Step 1: Start a session
+- Using the plugin panel, start a new session

+### Step 2: Add players to your known player list
+- **Option A**: Go to your Chat/Friends/Clan channel, right-click a player and select `Add to session`
+- **Option B**: In the plugin panel's `Known player info` section, type a player's name in the text box

+### Step 3: Add players to your current session
+- **Option A**: If you used Step 2 Option A, the player is already added to the session
+- **Option B**: In the `Add players to session` section, select the player from the dropdown and click `Add to session`

+### Step 4: Add splits to the session
+- **Manual method**: In the `Add split to session` section, select a player, enter an amount (e.g. 300k, 3.4m, 1.23b), and click 'Add'
+- **Semi-automatic method**:
+    1. In settings under `Chat Detection Settings`, enable `Chat detection` and disable `Auto-apply when in session`
+    2. When drops are announced in Chat, they'll appear in the `Detected values` section
+    3. Select the item and click `Add` (or `Del` to remove)
+- **Fully automatic method**:
+    1. In settings under `Chat Detection Settings`, enable both `Chat detection` and `Auto-apply when in session`
+    2. Drops will be automatically added for players in the session

+### Step 5: Manage players in the session
+- **Option A**: Right-click a player in Chat/Friends/Clan channel and select `Remove from session`
+- **Option B**: In the plugin panel's `Settlement` section, click the `X` next to a player's name

+### Step 6: View settlements
+- Settlement calculations appear automatically in the plugin panel under the `Settlement` section

+### Step 7: Stop the session
+- Click the Stop button in the plugin panel when finished

 ## Configuration Options

 ### General Settings

 - **Active player management**: Show section with per-player buttons for adding splits/removing players
 - **Show toasts**: Enable confirmation/info popups in the panel
 - **Allow negative values**: Permit entering negative kill values for adjustments (This is an alternative to removing splits)
 - **Panel section order**: Customize the order of UI sections in the panel

 ### Settlement Settings

 - **Copy for Discord**: Format Markdown tables with proper spacing for Discord
 - **Direct payments**: Toggle between direct player payments or using a middleman/bank
 - **Flip settlement sign**: Change perspective of settlement values (+ means bank pays player vs. player pays bank)

 ### Chat Detection Settings

 - **Enable chat detection**: Master toggle for detecting values from chat
 - **Detect in Clan/Friends Chat**: Choose which chat channels to monitor
 - **Detect PvM/PvP values**: Toggle automatic detection of drop and loot messages